Orthodox Church of Finland: History

 Christianity started to spread to Finland from the east in the Orthodox form and from the west in the Catholic form at the latest in the beginning of the 12th century.
 Some of the earliest excavated crosses in Finland, dating from the 12th century onward, are similar to a type found in Novgorod and Kyiv.
 Orthodox parishes are believed to have existed as far to the west as Tavastia, the area inhabited by Tavastians in Central Finland.

 Some core concepts of the Christian vocabulary in the Finnish language are supposed to be loans from early Russian, which in turn has borrowed them from Mediaeval Greek.
 These include the words for priest (pappi), cross (risti) and Bible (raamattu).
 This hypothesis is, however, not unchallenged.

-Clash between Catholicism and E. Orthodoxy
+Clash between Catholicism and Orthodoxy

 In the middle of the 13th century the inevitable clash between the two expanding countries, Sweden and Novgorod, and the two forms of Christianity they represented, took place.
-The final border between western and eastern rulership was drawn in the Peace Treaty of Nöteborg, in 1323.
-Karelia was definitely ceded to Novgorod and E. Orthodoxy.
+The final border between Western and Eastern rulership was drawn in the Peace Treaty of Nöteborg, in 1323.
+Karelia was definitely ceded to Novgorod and Orthodoxy.